-Airbags work in 99% of the cases; however, there are rare exceptions where they might inflate accidentally or fail to deploy in a car crash.
-Defective airbags can cause severe injuries and should be dealt with in legal terms.
-If you suffer injuries because of an airbag failure you should consider hiring a personal injury lawyer who will help you receive fair compensation.
+Although airbags work in the majority of the cases, there are rare exceptions when an airbag might fail to deploy in a car crash or inflate accidentally.
+If you suffered injuries because of an airbag failure you should consider hiring a personal injury lawyer who will help you recover a full and fair compensation.

 A study by authors from the Insurance Institute for Highway Safety analyzed data from FARS and NASS/CDS for calendar years 1998-2006 and model years 1994-2006.
 NHTSA reported that 284 airbag-related deaths had been recorded between 1990 and 2007, of which 180 were children.
 According to the study:

 Airbags are designed to inflate when a car hits an object head-on and at speeds of more than 12mph.
 They rarely inflate accidentally or when you hit a bump, a pothole, or if you stop suddenly.

 Although airbags are intended to protect drivers and passengers in the event of an accident, occasionally, however, they can deploy randomly, or they can fail to deploy in a car crash and cause severe injuries to all car occupants.
 The Takata cases involving the random deployment of airbags are a good example of defective airbags.
 Exploding Takata airbag inflators had a worldwide death toll of at least 24, as well as millions of recalled vehicles equipped with airbags with inflators supplied by Takata.